NtonBala/uml-diagrams/Structural/Class/README.md

 This is a type of association that represents a whole-part relationship between two classes.
 Aggregation indicates that an object of one class contains the object of another class.

 In this [Aggregation diagram example](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/relationships-concept-aggregation-1.drawio.html), the _Part_ class has its own lifecycle and it can exist independently of the _WholeClass_,

+Aggregation can be thought of as a has a or a is part of a relationship.

+Let's consider a real-world example of a _Wallet_ and _Money_: [Wallet-Money aggregation diagram example](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/wallet-money.drawio.html).
+A wallet has money, but money does not necessarily need to have a wallet.
+So it's a one directional relationship and money can exist without a wallet as well.